alekhyaramisetti01/alekhyaramisetti01/README.md

 ## 🚀 About Me
 I’m a results-driven **Master’s student in Computer Science** at **Missouri S&T**, with a strong foundation in **Data Engineering**, **Data Analysis**, and **Statistical Modeling**.
 My background combines academic training with industry experience as a Systems Engineer, and I’m passionate about building scalable data solutions and applying machine learning to financial and business challenges.

-🔹 Skilled in SQL, Python, PostgreSQL, MySQL, and Cloud Technologies (AWS, Azure)
+🔹 Skilled in SQL, Python, PostgreSQL, MySQL.
 🔹 Experienced in ETL pipelines, database optimization, and real-time data processing
 🔹 Focused on AI/ML for Finance and Risk Analytics: fraud detection, credit scoring, customer segmentation